vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

 For `xml-attribute` everything is simple:

-  * if an explicit name is provided as trait only positional this name is used
+  * if an explicit name is provided as trait's only positional argument then this name is used

-  * otherwise attribute base name (with no sigil and twigil) is taken
+  * otherwise attribute's base name (with no sigil and twigil) is taken

 Things are somewhat less simple for `xml-element`.
-First of all, looking ahead, let us mention that when serializaing an attribute as XML element it's possible to specifiy that we want it to be wrapped into a special tag we call 'container'.
+First of all, looking ahead, let's mention that when serializaing an attribute as XML element it is possible to specifiy that we want it to be wrapped into a special tag we call 'container'.
 [Containerization](#Containers) will have its own section down below in this manual, so for now we just need to know about it.

   * if an explicit name is provided as trait's positional argument then it is used